MJoergen/nexys4ddr/dyoc/ep2_-_Binary_Digits/README.md

 Welcome to the second episode of "Design Your Own Computer".
 In this episode we focus on displaying 8 binary digits on the screen.

-## Overall design of VGA module
+## Overall design

-It is useful to organize the source code in several small files rather than one large file.
-Each small source file should have just a single functionality.
-Therefore, the VGA part of the computer is now split into two:
+Before we proceed it is useful to organize the source code in smaller units, each with a single responsibility.
+So we will keep comp.vhd as the top level block describing the entire computer, but move any logic into smaller parts.
+So far we only have a VGA block, but eventually we'll have blocks for CPU, Memory, and Keyboard.

+The directory vga/ will contain three files:
-* vga.vhd    : Generate pixel coordinates and synchronization signals.
+* sync.vhd   : Generates the internal pixel counters
-* digits.vhd : Generate colour as a function of pixel coordinates.
+* digits.vhd : Generates the colour and synchronization, as function of the internal pixel counters.

-In other words, the process to generate colours is removed from vga.vhd, and instead we write a new file digits.vhd.
+* vga.vhd    : Ties together the two files above.

 We need to remember to update the tcl-file and the Makefile.

+## Binary digits

+The new functionality will now be located in the file vga/digits.vhd.

-In lines 19-25 of digits.vgd we start by copying some of the constants we need.
+In lines 19-25 we start by copying some of the constants we need.
 This unfortunately violates the very good principle DRY (Don't Repeat Yourself).
 There are ways to avoid this in VHDL, but for now we'll just accept this small amount of duplicate code.
 But it does mean, that if you decide to